nomeata/gipeda/README.md

         cabal install --bindir=.

- * Create a `gipeda.yaml`.
-You can look at the example file.
+ * Create a `gipeda.yaml`. [example/gipeda.yaml](example/gipeda.yaml) is an example
+   `gipeda.yaml` which is thoroughly annotated, explaining each option.
  * Clone the repository of your project into `repository/`.
 A bare clone is sufficient, e.g.